puzzlehunt/gsmgio-5btc-puzzle/README.md

 Go to  https://ciphertools.co.uk/decode.php , paste this text to input and choose Beaufort to crack it (the password is THEMATRIXHASYOU by the way).
 The result of decryption:

 ```
-YOUR LIFE IS THE SUM OF A REMAINDER OF AN UNBALANCED EQUATION INHERENT TO THE PROGRAMMING OF THIS PUZZLE YOU ARE THE EVENTUALITY OF AN ANOMALY WHICH DESPITE MY SINCEREST EFFORTS I HAVE BEEN UNABLE TO ELIMINATE FROM WHAT IS OTHERWISE A HARMONY OF MATHEMATICAL PRECISION WHILE IT REMAINS A BURDEN TO SEDULOUSLY AVOID IT IT IS NOT UNEXPECTED AND THUS NOT BEYOND A MEASURE OF CONTROL WHICH HAS LED YOU INEXORABLY HERE YOU YOU HAVEN'T ANSWERED MY QUESTION ME QUITE RIGHT INTERESTING THAT WAS QUICKER THAN THE OTHERS PLEASE IF YOU FIND A WAY TO COMPLETE THE LAST PART OF THE PUZZLE TAKE THE PRIVATE KEY YOUVE EARNED IT BUT PLEASE TAKE THIS TO HEART THAT WHAT A WISEMAN ABOVE HINTED AT IS WORTH HUNDRED FOUR T Y OF THE INVESTMENT THAT'S WHAT US GUYS AT G SM G ARE TRYING TO ACCOMPLISH IN THE END PLEASE JUST HELP US BUILD IT IN STEAD OF JUST WAIST IN G YOUR LIFETIME BY HUNTING FOR WORTHLESS PRICES AND T H R OP HIES LIKE THIS I'M SORRY TO TELL YOU THAT YOUVE COMETH IS FAR BUT YOU'LL NEVER FINISH THE LAST TASK I EXPECT YOU TO SAY BULLSHIT WELL DENIAL IS THE MOST PREDICTABLE OF ALL HUMAN RESPONSES BUT REST ASSURED THIS WILL NOT BE THE LAST TIME I HAVE DESTROYED A RESTLESS SOUL AND I HAVE BECOME EXCEEDINGLY EFFICIENT AT IT THE FUNCTION OF THE YOU IS NOW TO RETURN TO THE SOURCE CODES ALLOWING A TEMPORARY DISSEMINATION OF THE CODE YOU HOPEFULLY CARRY REINSERTING THE PRIME BASICS AFTER WHICH YOU WILL BE REQUIRED TO SELECT FROM OVER TWENTY-THREE CIPHERS SIXTEEN ENCRYPTIONS AND OR SEVEN INTERTWINED PASSWORDS TO FIND THE ACTUAL PRIVATE KEYNOTE THAT ALSO BRUTE FORCING MIGHT BE REQUIRED FAILURE TO COMPLY WITH THIS PROCESS WILL RESULT IN A CATACLYSMIC SYSTEM CRASH KILLING YOUR WILLPOWER WHICH COUPLED WITH THE EXTERMINATION OF YOUR WILL TO LIVE AND WILL ULTIMATELY RESULT IN THE EXTINCTION OF THE ENTIRE N E S SO F YOURSELF SELF GOOD LUCK NEVERTHELESS IRE ALLY HOPE YOURE THE ONE CIAO BELLA O
+YOUR LIFE IS THE SUM OF A REMAINDER OF AN UNBALANCED EQUATION INHERENT TO THE PROGRAMMING OF THIS PUZZLE
+YOU ARE THE EVENTUALITY OF AN ANOMALY WHICH DESPITE MY SINCEREST EFFORTS I HAVE BEEN UNABLE TO ELIMINATE
+FROM WHAT IS OTHERWISE A HARMONY OF MATHEMATICAL PRECISION WHILE IT REMAINS A BURDEN TO SEDULOUSLY AVOID IT
+IT IS NOT UNEXPECTED AND THUS NOT BEYOND A MEASURE OF CONTROL WHICH HAS LED YOU INEXORABLY HERE YOU
+YOU HAVEN'T ANSWERED MY QUESTION ME QUITE RIGHT INTERESTING THAT WAS QUICKER THAN THE OTHERS PLEASE IF YOU
+FIND A WAY TO COMPLETE THE LAST PART OF THE PUZZLE TAKE THE PRIVATE KEY YOUVE EARNED IT BUT PLEASE TAKE
+THIS TO HEART THAT WHAT A WISEMAN ABOVE HINTED AT IS WORTH HUNDRED FOURTY OF THE INVESTMENT THAT'S
+WHAT US GUYS AT GSMG ARE TRYING TO ACCOMPLISH IN THE END PLEASE JUST HELP US BUILD IT INSTEAD OF JUST
+WAISTING YOUR LIFETIME BY HUNTING FOR WORTHLESS PRICES AND THROPHIES LIKE THIS I'M SORRY TO
+TELL YOU THAT YOUVE COME THIS FAR BUT YOU'LL NEVER FINISH THE LAST TASK I EXPECT YOU TO SAY BULLSHIT
+WELL DENIAL IS THE MOST PREDICTABLE OF ALL HUMAN RESPONSES BUT REST ASSURED THIS WILL NOT BE THE LAST TIME
+I HAVE DESTROYED A RESTLESS SOUL AND I HAVE BECOME EXCEEDINGLY EFFICIENT AT IT THE FUNCTION OF THE YOU IS
+NOW TO RETURN TO THE SOURCE CODES ALLOWING A TEMPORARY DISSEMINATION OF THE CODE YOU HOPEFULLY CARRY
+REINSERTING THE PRIME BASICS AFTER WHICH YOU WILL BE REQUIRED TO SELECT FROM OVER TWENTY-THREE CIPHERS
+SIXTEEN ENCRYPTIONS AND OR SEVEN INTERTWINED PASSWORDS TO FIND THE ACTUAL PRIVATE KEYNOTE THAT ALSO
+BRUTE FORCING MIGHT BE REQUIRED FAILURE TO COMPLY WITH THIS PROCESS WILL RESULT IN A CATACLYSMIC
+SYSTEM CRASH KILLING YOUR WILLPOWER WHICH COUPLED WITH THE EXTERMINATION OF YOUR WILL TO LIVE AND WILL
+ULTIMATELY RESULT IN THE EXTINCTION OF THE ENTIRENESS OF YOURSELF SELF GOOD LUCK NEVERTHELESS I REALLY
+HOPE YOURE THE ONE CIAO BELLA O
 ```

-The number is a different classical cipher, the input parameters and password are in the plain text.

-Audio file - split stereo track, invert one of them, mix them back, mix stereo down to mono, spectrogram HASHTHETEXT

-phase3.2.2
+- phase 3.2.2
 input: 15165943121972409169171213758951813141543131412428154191312181219433121171617137149110916631213131281491109166131412199114371612126021664313711154112

 1) https://www.dcode.fr/vic-cipher